awsdocs/amazon-cloudfront-developer-guide/doc_source/GeneratingCustomErrorResponses.md

 The HTTP status codes for which CloudFront can return a custom error page include the following:
 + 400, 403, 404, 405, 414, 416
 **Note**
-You can create a custom error page for HTTP status code 416 \(Requested Range Not Satisfiable\), and you can change the HTTP status code that CloudFront returns to viewers when your origin returns a status code 416 to CloudFront\. \(For more information, see [Changing response codes returned by CloudFront](#custom-error-pages-response-code)\.\) However, CloudFront doesn’t cache status code 416 responses, so even if you specify a value for **Error Caching Minimum TTL** for status code 416, CloudFront doesn’t use it\.
+You can create a custom error page for HTTP status code 416 \(Requested Range Not Satisfiable\), and you can change the HTTP status code that CloudFront returns to viewers when your origin returns a status code 416 to CloudFront\. \(For more information, see [Changing response codes returned by CloudFront](#custom-error-pages-response-code)\.\) However, CloudFront doesn't cache status code 416 responses, so even if you specify a value for **Error Caching Minimum TTL** for status code 416, CloudFront doesn't use it\.
 + 500, 501, 502, 503, 504
 **Note**
 In some cases, CloudFront doesn’t return a custom error page for the HTTP 503 status code even if you configure CloudFront to do so\.
 If the CloudFront error code is `Capacity Exceeded` or `Limit Exceeded`, CloudFront returns a 503 status code to the viewer without using your custom error page\.